«

 Trip Report:

-I reversed my course and prepared for my Plan B – access the Mountain from a road that appeared to end at Little Green Lake.
-After passing by a parking area near the south end of the Dam, and a slight mixup by taking the wrong road from the Mountain Chutes Dam Road intersection, I found my way to the “Power-Line Road”, the start of my journey to Little Green Lake.
-Although the road is passable for most vehicles, after driving along it for a couple of kilometers, I decided to play it safe and pull over and continue on by bike.
+I reversed my course and prepared for my Plan B – an approach to Evergreen from Little Green Lake.
+After passing a parking area at the south end of the Dam, and a slight mix up where I turned onto the wrong road at the Mountain Chutes Dam Road intersection, I found my way to the “Hunt Camp Lane”, the start of my journey to Little Green Lake.
+Although the road is passable for most vehicles, after driving a few kilometers, I decided to play it safe.
+I parked alongside the road and continued on by bike.

-The roads are popular for ATVing and I passed by a few groups during my easy ride along the gravel/dirt road.
+The roads are popular for ATVing and I was passed by a few groups during my easy ride along the gravel/dirt road.
 About 4.0 km from the top of Mountain Chute Dam, I found the ATV 2-track road turnoff to Little Green Lake.
-This road was more rugged than the “Power-Line Road” but also made for a more enjoyable mountain bike ride.
-After decending and ascending a steep ravine I reached a clearing and discovered the Carleton Fish and Game lodge/camp.
+This road was more rugged than the “Hunt Camp Lane” but also made for an enjoyable mountain bike ride.
+After descending and ascending a steep ravine I reached a clearing and discovered the Carleton Fish and Game lodge/camp.
 I decided to stash my bike here as it was questionable how much further the road would take me.
-I continued on foot down the ATV trail which passed by the picturesque Little Green Lake to my surprise the ATV trail continued on, leading southeast.
-I was now in uncharted territory, the ATV trail on which I traveled was not on any of my maps and was not visible from the Google Satellite imagery I had consulted.
+I continued by foot along the ATV trail which descended to the picturesque Little Green Lake.
+To my surprise the ATV trail continued on, so I followed it southeast into uncharted territory.
+This trail was not marked on any of my maps and was not visible from the Google Satellite imagery I had consulted.

 Spurred on by my good fortune of not yet having to bushwhack, I followed the trail south and then southwest to a creek crossing.
 After this point, I felt that since the trail was starting to veer away from my destination and bushwhacking would be necessary for the final portion of the trip.
 I pulled out my compass, set a bearing and headed out off through the woods.